mayndi15/mayndi15/README.md

 Later in 2020, I started my tenure at eSales as a Trainee Back-End Developer, focusing on Java.
 After a year there,
 I was promoted to the position of Junior Back-End Developer, a role I held for nearly a year before deciding to move on.
-Presently, I am working as a Junior Back-End Developer at Stone Co, where I am involved in projects using Java, C#, and Android.
+Presently, I am working as a Junior Back-End Developer at Stone Co, where I am involved in projects using Java, C# and Android.

  ### 💻 Technologies
  My stack of work and studies: